Puppy School · Full-day puppy training in Hastings & St Leonards

 Settle & assess

-Your puppy moves into the rhythm of full-day school.
+Your puppy moves in and finds the rhythm of the day.
 We get to know them and they get to know us — routine and trust come first.

 2. 2